Joseph Hooker: 1862

 On July 26, Hooker was promoted to major general, ranked from May 5.
 During the Second Battle of Bull Run, the III Corps was sent to reinforce John Pope's Army of Virginia.
-Following Second Bull Run, Hooker replaced Irvin McDowell as commander of the Army of Virginia's III Corps, which soon redesignated the I Corps of the Army of the Potomac.
-During the Maryland Campaign, Hooker led the I Corps at South Mountain and at Antietam, his corps launched the first assault of the bloodiest day in American history, driving south into the corps of Lt.
+Following Second Bull Run, Hooker replaced Irvin McDowell as commander of the Army of Virginia's III Corps, which soon was redesignated the I Corps of the Army of the Potomac.
+During the Maryland Campaign, Hooker led the I Corps at South Mountain; and at Antietam, his corps launched the first assault of the bloodiest day in American history, driving south into the corps of Lt.
 Gen. Stonewall Jackson, where they fought each other to a standstill.
 Hooker, aggressive and inspiring to his men, left the battle early in the morning with a foot wound.
-He asserted that the battle would have been a decisive Union victory if he had managed to stay on the field, but General McClellan's caution once again failed the Northern troops and Lee's much smaller army eluded destruction.
+He asserted that the battle would have been a decisive Union victory if he had managed to stay on the field, but General McClellan's caution once again failed the Northern troops, and Lee's much smaller army eluded destruction.
 With his patience at an end, President Lincoln replaced McClellan with Maj.
 Gen. Ambrose Burnside.
-Although Hooker had criticized McClellan persistently, the latter was apparently unaware of it and in early October, shortly before his termination, had recommended that Hooker receive a promotion to brigadier general in the regular army.
+Although Hooker had criticized McClellan persistently, the latter was apparently unaware of it, and in early October, shortly before his termination, had recommended that Hooker receive a promotion to brigadier general in the regular army.
 The War Department promptly acted on this recommendation, and Hooker received his brigadier's commission to rank from September 20.
-This promotion ensured that he would remain a general after the war was over and not revert to the rank of captain or lieutenant colonel.
+This promotion ensured that he would remain a general after the war was over, retire as a general, and be entitled to a general's pay and pension.

-December 1862 Battle of Fredericksburg was another Union debacle.
+The December 1862 Battle of Fredericksburg was another Union debacle.
 Upon recovering from his foot wound, Hooker was briefly made commander of V Corps but was then promoted to "Grand Division" command, with a command that consisted of both III and V Corps.
 Hooker derided Burnside's plan to assault the fortified heights behind the city, deeming them "preposterous".
 His Grand Division (particularly V Corps) suffered serious losses in fourteen futile assaults ordered by Burnside over Hooker's protests.
 Burnside followed up this battle with the humiliating Mud March in January and Hooker's criticism of his commander bordered on formal insubordination.
 He described Burnside as a "wretch ... of blundering sacrifice."
 Burnside planned a wholesale purge of his subordinates, including Hooker, and drafted an order for the president's approval.
 He stated that Hooker was "unfit to hold an important commission during a crisis like the present."
-But Lincoln's patience had again run out and he removed Burnside instead.
+But Lincoln's patience had again run out, and he removed Burnside instead.